 Before You Follow Up

 There are a few things to do before you follow up.
 First, check the job listing, as well as any emails or other contacts you’ve had with the hiring manager or employer.
-See if in any of that correspondence includes information on when you can expect to hear back from the company.
+See if any of that correspondence includes information on when you can expect to hear back from the company.
 If they give you a date, be sure to wait until after that date to follow up.

 It is usually best to wait a week or two before making an inquiry.
 It's important to give the employer enough time to review job applications and to get ready to schedule interviews.
 If you follow up any sooner, you might come across as pushy or impatient to the employer.

 If you have an email address for a contact, then you might send an email to follow up message reaffirming your strong interest in the job and mentioning that you would welcome the opportunity to meet for an interview.
 Review an example of a follow-up letter you can tailor to fit your circumstances.

-- Phone Call Follow Up: If you have a phone number, you can call.
+Phone Call Follow Up: If you have a phone number for the hiring manager, you can call.
 Mention a few key reasons why you are so interested and point out why the job is a great fit.
 Here's what to say when you call.